-Hulic outsources logging, planting, and weeding activities to forestry cooperatives in an effort to plant the same amount of trees as the standing trees used as building materials for fireproof wooden construction.
-Approximately 300 m3 of lumber will be used in the construction of a commercial facility (the Ginza 8-chome development plan) for the fireproof wooden construction (hybrid structure combining wooden and steel frame construction) of a property scheduled for completion in October 2021.
+Hulic outsources logging, planting, and weeding activities to forestry cooperatives in an effort to plant the same amount of trees as the standing trees used as building materials for construction.
+Approximately 300 m3 of lumber is used in the construction of a fireproof wooden construction (hybrid structure combining wooden and steel frame construction) commercial facility (HULIC &New GINZA 8) which completed in October 2021.
 At the same time, approximately 12,000 cedar saplings were planted (new plantings) across an area of about 4.3 hectares.
 Over the next five years, we will continue cutting undergrowth so that the planted cedar saplings will grow healthy.